What To Wear in Singapore - Things You Must Carry!

 Fashion for Men

 But here's the thing with Singaporean men's fashion, eccentricity isn't that common.
-So unless you're going to prance out in a formal shirt with harem pants, you might want to think twice on the judgement that follows.
+So, unless you're going to prance out in a formal shirt with harem pants, you might want to think twice on the judgement that follows.

-What to Wear Where
+What to Wear Where?

 For those who need a clearer idea on the usual dress codes for various locations and occasions in Singapore, here's a list that might help you reduce time in pairing the perfect outfit.
 Here's what you can wear at the:

-Pub: A reason to dress up, choosing the perfect pub attire requires you to be comfortable, so wear perfect shoes, not-to-expensive clothes because there's dancing involved, of course, and carry light baggage, so you have your belongings with you at all times and won't be held back from enjoying the night.
+Pub: A reason to dress up, choosing the perfect pub attire requires you to be comfortable.
+So, wear perfect shoes, not-to-expensive clothes because there's dancing involved, of course, and carry light baggage so you have your belongings with you at all times, and won't be held back from enjoying the night.

 Cinema: Like every movie theatre, it is advisable to carry sweaters as it gets pretty chilly.
-And most of the theatres are in malls which are air-conditioned too, so it won't be an extra deed to carry a sweater along.
+And most of the theatres in Singapore are in malls which are air-conditioned too, so it won't be an extra deed to carry a sweater along.

 Metro: Same as above, warm clothes due to heavy air-conditioning.
 And since it's a very organised metro system, you won't have to worry about huge crowds that could possibly ruin your outfit or get-up.